 READ MORE: TPG’s hub page for coronavirus coverage

 Earlier in the pandemic, the airline announced that it was retiring its fleet of Boeing 747 and Airbus A340 aircraft.
 Both variants of aircraft have not operated a commercial flight for the airline in months, as some of the airline’s 747s await their fate.

 So while a number of Virgin’s flights aren’t currently operating, where is it putting all of those wide-body planes?
 Turns out that most of them are being stored in Manchester (MAN).
 Let’s dive into it.

 Virgin Atlantic Airbus A330s

 Split between the A330-200 and A330-300 variants, Virgin has a total of 14 of these aircraft in its fleet.
-Already, it has taken to grounding a significant number of A330s.
+However, all of them remain grounded at this time.

 Virgin Atlantic Airbus A350s

 Since the pandemic started, Virgin Atlantic has taken delivery of one A350 aircraft — G-VRNB — in September 2020.
 The new aircraft brings the total number of A350s in Virgin’s fleet to six.

 At this time, two of the airline’s A350 are parked.
 G-VDOT, has been parked at Manchester (MAN) since 9 September.
 Additionally, the newest A350 in the fleet has yet to take its first commercial flight.
 After having been delivered to the airline on 23 September, G-VRNB flew from Toulouse (TLS) to Manchester (MAN), where it’s remained in storage.